StroboPLUS HDC™ tuner

 Any time a parameter value has been changed and confirmed by clicking on the value wheel, that parameter becomes first in the list when the Parameter Button is pressed again later.
 For example, if you recently made a change to the Transposition Setting of your preset, the next press of the Parameter Button will begin at the Transposition Setting.

-All adjustable parameters will save to the active Sweetener or Guided Tuning Preset.
+Any changes made to the adjustable parameters will save to the active Sweetener or Guided Tuning Preset.
 In Strobe Tuner Mode, pressing the Play/Pause Button toggles the Tone Generator ON/OFF, allowing you to hear the result of the current parameters.

 You can also ‘lock’ a parameter to the Value Wheel, meaning it will remain active, flashing and will never time out.
 This is useful when you would like to audition and compare the effect of various values without needing to press the Parameter button each time you make a change.
 When the desired parameter is flashing, press and hold the parameter button for 2 seconds.
 When locked, the value will continue to flash and the Value Wheel can be used to adjust the value at any time until the Parameter Button is used to select a different parameter.

 Any parameter can be set back to its default value by pressing and holding the Value Wheel for 2 seconds or until the red LED flashes once.